haka-security/haka/doc/user/tutorial/dissector/grammar.rst

           ['QUIT'] = 'none'
     }

-The syntax of smtp command messages is defined as a `record` starting with a command name (defined previusouly as terminal token) and ending with a trailing CRLF.
-We use the `branch` keyword to distinguish between the three configuration cases: (i) parameters must follow, (ii) parameters may be present and (iii) no parameter follow.
+The syntax of smtp command messages is defined as a `record` starting with a command name (defined previusouly as terminal token) and ending with a CRLF.
+We use the `branch` entity to distinguish between the three configuration cases:

+* Parameters must follow.
+* Parameters may be present.
+* No parameters follow.

 The `branch` entity is endowed with a selection function allowing to select the branch to follow depending on the command name.
-Note that the gramar has a special element `optional` allowing to handle cases where messages may be present or not.
+Note that the grammar has a special element `optional` allowing to handle cases where messages may be present or not.
 In our case, we detect if paramteres are present by looking one byte further if CRLF is present.
 This is done thanks to the `lookahead` function (see :doc:`\../../../ref/grammar`)

 .. code-block:: lua